 - The first line contains the TYPE rule, which you use to name the file type.
 In this case, the file type is named, ScrimShaw.
 Always place the TYPE rule on the first line of your FTR.
-The TYPE rule is described in "Naming File Types: The TYPE Rule" on page 227. - The second line contains the MATCH rule.
+The TYPE rule is described in "Naming File Types: The TYPE Rule" on page 224. - The second line contains the MATCH rule.
 Use the MATCH rule to tell the Desktop which files belong to this file type.
 In this example, we are just writing in the identification (tag) number that we have already assigned to the executable.
-The MATCH rule is described in "Matching File Types With Applications: The MATCH Rule" on page 229. - The third line contains the LEGEND rule.
+The MATCH rule is described in "Matching File Types With Applications: The MATCH Rule" on page 226. - The third line contains the LEGEND rule.
 Use this rule to provide a brief descriptive phrase for the file type.
 This phrase appears when users view a directory in list form.
 It also appears when users select the "Get File Info" item from the Desktop pop-up menu.
 In this case, the descriptive phrase is "the scrimshaw drawing program."
-The LEGEND rule is described in "Adding a Descriptive Phrase: The LEGEND Rule" on page 235. - The fourth line contains the SUPERTYPE rule.
+The LEGEND rule is described in "Adding a Descriptive Phrase: The LEGEND Rule" on page 232. - The fourth line contains the SUPERTYPE rule.
 Use this rule to name a file type superset for your FTR.
 In this example, the SUPERSET is "Executable."
-The SUPERTYPE rule is described in "Categorizing File Types: The SUPERTYPE Rule" on page 228.
+The SUPERTYPE rule is described in "Categorizing File Types: The SUPERTYPE Rule" on page 224.

 - The fifth line contains the CMD OPEN rule.
 This rule tells the Desktop what to do when users double-click the icon.
 In this example, double-clicking the icon opens the scrimshaw application.
 The \$LEADER variable is a Desktop variable, usually set to the full name of the first selected icon.
 The Desktop variables are listed and defined in Appendix B, "Desktop Variables."
-The CMD OPEN rule is described in "Programming Open Behavior: The CMD OPEN Rule" on page 237. - The sixth line contains the CMD ALTOPEN rule.
-This rule tells the Desktop what to do when users double-click the icon while holding down the <alta>Alt>key.
-In this example, the Desktop runs launch(1), which brings up a small dialog window containing a single text field, so that users can type in command-line arguments to the scrimshaw executable.
-Again, \$LEADER is a Desktop variable (variables are listed in Appendix B).
-For more information on the launch command, see the launch(1) reference page.
-The CMD ALTOPEN rule is described in "Programming Alt-Open Behavior: The CMD ALTOPEN Rule" on page 238. - The final lines contain the ICON rule.
+The CMD OPEN rule is described in "Programming Open Behavior: The CMD OPEN Rule" on page 233. - The sixth line contains the CMD ALTOPEN rule.
+This rule tells the Desktop what to do when users double-click the icon while holding down the <ale\\text{Alt}>\text{key}.
+In this example, the Desktop runs \( \aligne \align - The final lines contain the ICON rule.
 These lines tell the Desktop where to find the generic components (open and closed) as well as the unique application-specific badge.
 The generic components together with the badge comprise the scrimshaw icon appearance.
 Note that this rule combines the generic component for open and closed executables with the unique "scrimshaw" badge that identifies it as a distinctive application.
-The ICON rule is described in "Getting the Icon Picture: The ICON Rule" on page 244.
+The ICON rule is described in "Getting the Icon Picture: The ICON Rule" on page 240.